lukaszplawiak/Onepage-website/README.md

-# Simply one page website
+# One page website
-One page website for a car service company.
+A fully responsive one-page website for a car repair service

 ## General info
-One page website mainly with HTML 5 and CSS 3, full responsive for mobile devices with @media.
+One page website mainly with HTML 5, CSS 3 and JS, full responsive for mobile devices

 ## Technologies
 * HTML 5